James Makee: Sugar plantation

 The ranch was originally named after the district it resided in, "Ulupalakua".
 Makee renamed it "Rose Ranch" after his wife's favorite flower.
 The plantation consisted of fifteen thousand acres on the slopes of Haleakala on the island of Maui.
 James Makee and Julius A. Anthon had been doing business as Makee, Anthon & Co until 1852.
 At that time they dissolved their shipping and commissions agency and completed construction of their last enterprise together.
 In 1853 construction began on the first pressed brick building in Honolulu with granite doorways, sill and steps, iron doors and shutters and considered fireproof, the Makee & Anthon Block.
 The structure was designed in Boston and shipped to Honolulu for construction.

 The Makee Sugar company was owned by Makee, King David Kalakaua and other investors that had the company chartered in 1877.
-The company would eventually be run by Colonel Zephaniah Spalding who married Makee's daughter.
+The company would eventually be run by Colonel Zephaniah Swift Spalding who married Makee's daughter.